Académica da Calheta do Maio

-Associação Académica da Calheta do Maio (Capeverdean Crioulo, ALUPEC or ALUPEK: Akadémika da Kadjeta, São Vicente Crioulo: Akadémica d' Kalheta) is a football (soccer) club that plays in the Maio Island League in Cape Verde.
-They have a football (soccer) field in Calheta, their matches are played at Estádio 20 de Janeiro in the island capital Cidade do Maio.
-Since the implementation of the Second Division in 2015, Académica Calheta are now the five unrelegated clubs of the island.
+Associação Académica da Calheta do Maio (Capeverdean Crioulo, ALUPEC or ALUPEK: Akadémika da Kadjeta, São Vicente Crioulo: Akadémica d' Kalheta) is a football club that plays in the Maio Island League in Cape Verde.
+They have a football field in Calheta and their matches are played at Estádio 20 de Janeiro in the island capital Cidade do Maio.
+Since the implementation of the Second Division in 2015, Académica Calheta is now among the five unrelegated clubs of the island.

 The logo and the uniform as well as other teams with the name Académica and Académico in Cape Verde is identical to Académica de Coimbra.
 It is the only island in Cape Verde that has two clubs affiliated to Académica, the other is Académico 83 in Cidade do Maio.

 History

 The club was founded in 1979 and became registered in the 1980s.
 Their first title in history since independence was claimed in 2007 and became the latest team that advanced to the national division for the first time, a total of three regional titles have won by the club with their last won in 2014.
 The club is third in title totals which was the region's last as it was the region's fifth and recent club to win a championship title.
 From 2008, the sole club that had the third most except from spring 2010 to 2014 which was shared with Barreirense.
 Académica Calheta do Maio won their only two titles apart from the championship, the regional cup won in 2007 and in 2014, their cup totals at the time the most on the island until 2016, it was shared with Académico 83 and from 2015 for a season with Onze Unidos.
 As the club were both champions and cup winners, the club qualified into the 2014 Super Cup as runner up and lost the title to Académico 83.

 In the 2013–14 season, the club defeated Onze Unidos 0–2 and was second placed for the next four rounds, no lower they would be placed.
 Their second match which was at round 3 was a loss to Académico 83, then the rest of the matches ended in victories, first place they were at the fifth and sixth rounds, they were second during their last bye week, first place the club was for the rest of the season and was champions for the last time for Académica da Calheta.